-11 Types of Work From Home Legal Jobs
+15 Types of Work From Home Legal Jobs

-1. Virtual Lawyers
+1. Virtual Freelance Lawyer

 2. Contractual Attorney or Trial Consultant

 An attorney (or attorney-at-law) is a lawyer who is qualified and licensed to represent clients in court.

 When law firms suffer from work backlog, they hire contractual attorneys to help meet deadlines, even if it means they do the job from home.

-3. Virtual Paralegal Jobs
+3. Virtual Paralegal

-As a virtual paralegal, you perform the same task, except correspond with your clients via e-mail, phone, Skype, or other similar ways.
+As a virtual paralegal, you perform the same tasks, except that you correspond with attorneys and clients via e-mails, phone calls, video calls, and other similar ways.

 Virtual paralegals can handle various tasks, from drafting documents to filling forms, helping with research, and other tasks that are allowed within the bounds of their role.

-The upside to this is that paralegals often take up an unofficial “specialization”, such as immigration law, human rights, and so on, since they focus in the same specialization as the lawyer they work for.
+The upside to this is that paralegals often take up an unofficial “specialization”, such as immigration law, human rights, and so on since they focus on the same specialization as the lawyer they work for.

 4. Legal Researcher

 Generally speaking, a person who works in legal research is someone dedicated to learning everything they can about the cases they’re currently working on.

 If you’re interested in this kind of home-based legal job, feel free to check what I’ve written about making money as a courthouse researcher in the past.

-5. Legal Writers
+5. Legal Writers and Editors

 If you have a background in law and you have a knack for writing, you’ve got a pretty in-demand set of skills right there.

 You can draft briefs, write motions and memos, and handle every kind of document a law firm needs, regardless of case type or specialization.

 6. Legal Sales Executive